 Around the turn of the century breweries needed to expand and re-equip with modern machinery in order to remain solvent.
 The Reffell Brothers Brewery was therefore put on the share market, with Reffells Bexley Brewery Limited registered on 3 December 1898 for a purchase price of £185,000.
 In common with a number of similar breweries of that period, the new company met with difficulties and from October 1903 until August 1904 it was controlled by a receiver.
-Soon the family connection to the brewery had come to an end.
+Within a short time, all the Reffell brothers were to leave the company.
+Although the Reffell name would survive in the brewery name up to 1956, the family connection to the brewing industry had come to an end.

 In August 1904 Yorkshire man Percy Hugh Waistell was appointed as Head Brewer, his leadership and the company then became inseparable.
 The brewery began a long road to recovery, but it was not until 1934 that a dividend was finally paid on the Ordinary Shares (surely a well-deserved reward for some very patient people!).
 In celebration of this achievement all staff were given an extra week’s pay.
 The company always had very strong local connections and on the occasion of the incorporation of the Municipal Borough of Bexley in 1937, it presented a silver mace to the new Mayor.
 That year it was noted that three employees had attained 20 years employment with the company, another four had completed 25 years and four more had stayed for over 40 years.